Universalization of any adversarial attack using very few test examples: Introduction

 \section{Introduction}

 Neural network models achieve high accuracy on several image classification tasks but are also known to be vulnerable to adversarial attacks.
-Szegedy et al.~\cite{Szegedy13} show tiny pixel-wise changes in images that, although imperceptible to the human eye, make highly accurate neural network models grossly misclassify.
+Szegedy et al.~\cite{Szegedy13} showed that tiny pixel-wise changes in images, although imperceptible to the human eye, make highly accurate neural network models grossly misclassify.
 For a given classifier $f$, an adversarial attack $\mathcal{A}$ perturbs each input $x$ by a carefully chosen small perturbation $\mathcal{A}(x)$ that changes the predicted label as $f(x+\mathcal{A}(x)) \neq f(x)$, for most inputs.
 Most adversarial attacks are \emph{input-dependent}, i.e., $\mathcal{A}(x)$ depends on $x$.
 If the underlying model parameters $\theta$ for the classifier $f$ are trained to minimize certain loss function $L(\theta, x, y)$ on data point $x$ with label $y$, then perturbing along the gradient $\nabla_{x} L(\theta, x, y)$ is a natural adversary for maximizing loss, and hopefully, changing the predicted label.
-If an adversarial attack $\mathcal{A}$ that changes each pixel value by at most $\pm \eps$, then its $\ell_{\infty}$-norm is bounded as $\infnorm{\mathcal{A}(x)} \leq \eps$, for all $x$.
-Szegedy et al.~\cite{Szegedy13} find such a perturbation using box-constrained L-BFGS.
-Goodfellow et al.~\cite{Goodfellow15} propose the Fast Gradient Sign Method (FGSM) using $\mathcal{A}(x) = \epsilon~ \text{sign}\left(\nabla_{x} L(\theta, x, y)\right)$ as a faster approach to find such an adversarial perturbation.
-Subsequent work on FGSM includes an iterative variant by Kurakin et al.~\cite{Kurakin17} and another version called Projected Gradient Descent (PGD) by Madry et al.~\cite{Madry18}, both of which construct adversarial perturbations of bounded $\ell_{\infty}$-norm.
-On the other hand, DeepFool by Moosavi-Dezfooli et al.~\cite{Dezfooli16} computes a minimal $\ell_{2}$-norm adversarial perturbation iteratively.
-In each iteration, it uses a polyhedron $\mathcal{P}_{t}$ to approximate a region around the current iterate $x^{(t)}$, where the classifier output is the same as $f(x^{(t)})$.
-The next iterate $x^{(t+1)}$ is the projection of $x^{(t)}$ on to the nearest face of $\mathcal{P}_{t}$.
-The algorithm terminates when $f(x^{(t)}) \neq f(x)$, so the perturbation produced by DeepFool on input $x$ is $x^{(t)} - x$.
+If an adversarial attack $\mathcal{A}$ changes each pixel value by at most $\pm \eps$, then its $\ell_{\infty}$-norm is bounded as $\infnorm{\mathcal{A}(x)} \leq \eps$, for all $x$.
+Szegedy et al.~\cite{Szegedy13} showed that it is possible to find such a perturbation using box-constrained L-BFGS.
+Goodfellow et al ~\cite{Goodfellow15} proposed the Fast Gradient Sign Method (FGSM) using $\mathcal{A}(x) = \epsilon~ \text{sign}\left(\nabla_{x} L(\theta, x, y)\right)$ as a faster approach to find such an adversarial perturbation.
+Subsequent work on FGSM includes an iterative variant by Kurakin et al ~\cite{Kurakin17} and another version called Projected Gradient Descent (PGD) by Madry et al ~\cite{Madry18}, both of which constructed adversarial perturbations with bounded $\ell_{\infty}$-norm.
+On the other hand, DeepFool by Moosavi-Dezfooli et al.~\cite{Dezfooli16} computed a minimal $\ell_{2}$-norm adversarial perturbation iteratively.
+In each iteration, it used a polyhedron $\mathcal{P}_{t}$ to approximate a region around the current iterate $x^{(t)}$, where the classifier output is the same as $f(x^{(t)})$.
+The next iterate $x^{(t+1)}$ was the projection of $x^{(t)}$ on to the nearest face of $\mathcal{P}_{t}$.
+The algorithm was terminated when $f(x^{(t)}) \neq f(x)$, so the perturbation produced by DeepFool on input $x$ is $x^{(t)} - x$.
 All \emph{input-dependent} adversarial attacks mentioned above can be executed at test time with access only to the given model but not its training data.